The Traveler’s Gift by Andy Andrews: Seven Decisions That Determine Personal Success. Summary notes.

 Decision #5: Choose to Be Happy

-Ponder next emit into Anne Frank’s house in Amsterdam, where the whole family remained hidden from the Nazi party, during the second world war.
+Ponder’s next stop led him to Anne Frank’s house in Amsterdam, where the whole family stayed hidden from the Nazi party, during the second world war.

-Given the challenges these folks were facing, Ponder was surprisingly moved by the cheerful presence of Anne Frank — despite the unfortunate events she had endured.
+Given the challenges these folks were facing, Ponder was surprisingly moved by the cheerfulness of Anne Frank — despite all the unfortunate events she had endured.

-Courageously, the young girl tore up a few pages from her diary and encouraged Ponder to be happy and gracious regardless of life’s situation.
+Courageously, the young girl tore up a few pages from her diary, reminding Ponder to be happy and gracious regardless of life’s situation.

 Anne Frank (1929–1945) was a Jewish girl who died in the Holocaust.
 Her diaries were published after her death.